iammane/lenscraper/README.md

 Yes there are probably unused variables and functions.
 I don't care lol.

 If you'd like to gussy this up by all means clickeroo that fork and hit me up with a PR.
 I'll all ears/eyes/fingers

+I guess I should put a bit more info.
+This definitely works on a Mac.
+I think for Windows you can just change forward slashes to back slashes for the directory bits.
+There's two CSV files - one is the full shebang, the other is a test I used with a smaller subset just to make sure the logic was working.